lamini-ai/llm-operator/README.md

     """
 ```

-Next, adding prompt-engineered descriptions to the parameters also provides contextual information to the LLM Operator:
+Next, add prompt-engineered descriptions to the parameters to provide contextual information to the LLM Operator:
 ```
 def setAge(self, age: int):
     """